Tag Archive for: sturner-hill

 Until the last trip Leah went on: a voyage to the depths of the ocean with two other researchers to gather information, on what is not made clear, funded by a mysterious company.
 Alternating chapters between Miri, who is narrating in the book’s present time, and Leah, who is narrating by way of a journal kept during this research trip, it is revealed that this research trip did not go at all as Leah and Miri thought it would.

 Both Leah and Miri are unreliable narrators for several reasons, but prominently because they are both struggling through grief, loss, and love.
 Miri is realizing that the life she once knew with Leah is no longer reality.
 She struggles with worry for Leah (who has come back different than she left), sorrow for herself, and questions that have no answers.
-Miri spends hours on the phone trying to contact the mystery agency that sent Leah and her two comrades on a submarine into the ocean, attempting to find out why the 3 week missing turned into 6 months, and how to help Leah, who is changing more and more with each passing chapter of the book.
+Miri spends hours on the phone trying to contact the mystery agency that sent Leah and her two comrades on a submarine into the ocean, attempting to find out why the 3 week research mission turned into 6 months, and how to help Leah, who is changing more and more with each passing chapter of the book.
 Leah won’t respond to Miri’s questions, even in the therapist sessions they attend together, and Miri stops asking or really talking much to Leah, finding it so increasingly difficult to do so.
 Miri is not perfect in her care for Leah, but it is clear that Leah is all she really thinks about.
 Miri bounces between extreme grief and hopelessness, and glimmers of love and hope when thinking of her past life with Leah or when Leah gives just a little hint of who she used to be.

 When Miri is contacted by the sister of one of Leah’s fellow researchers she becomes hopeful that perhaps she’ll finally know more about what happened to Leah and what she went through, but the answers she does receive just provides further murkiness to the situation.
 As the novel progresses Leah’s state declines, and Miri’s grief is palpable.